singh1114/best/_posts/2020-02-02-lazy-loading-your-images-in-jekyll-blog-improving-page-speed.md

 ![alt text](https:image/source.png "title text"){:class="lazyload"}
 ```

-This is the first step to get started but we won't be using it.
+This is the first step to get started, but we won't be using it.
 We will directly be adding this `class` to every image of all the posts on its own with new style.

 ## Creating an image creation script using the variables passed.